freqtrade/freqtrade/docs/freqai-spice-rack.md

         self.freqai.close_spice_rack()  # user must close the spicerack
 ```

-Users can then use these columns, concert with all their own additional indicators added to `populate_indicators` in their entry/exit criteria and strategy callback methods the same way as any typical indicator.
+Users can then use these columns in concert with all their own additional indicators added to `populate_indicators` in their entry/exit criteria and strategy callback methods the same way as any typical indicator.
 For example:

 ```python
     def populate_entry_trend(self, df: DataFrame, metadata: dict) -> DataFrame: